adytiaa/naavi_os/README.md

-# Educational Counsellor Chatbot
+# Educational Counselling Platform for School Students aspring for Higher Education

-This repository contains the implementation of an Educational Counsellor Chatbot designed to interact with students, collect their responses, and securely process and analyze the data using differential privacy techniques.
+This repository contains the implementation which generates education pathways by interacting with students, collect their responses, and securely process and analyze the data using differential privacy techniques.

 ## Architecture